flash62au/WiTcontroller/forking.md

 3. Opening the repository in the **Arduino IDE** or **VSCode**
 4. Making your changes
-5. Previewing your changes on your PC
+5. Preview/run your changes on your PC
 6. Using **GitHub Desktop** to *push* your changes back to your clone of the Repository on GitHub
 7. Creating a *pull request* to send your changes for review